swinter2011/homepage_redesign/_posts/2014-08-25-mayday-labs-launch.md

 MAYDAY.US has broken new ground in online organizing of activists around the issue of corruption.
 To build on this momentum, we are announcing the creation of Mayday Labs.

-Mayday Labs will be the open source, technical project arm of Mayday.
+Mayday Labs is the open source, technical project arm of Mayday.
 Labs will work towards the following goals:

  - Cultivate participation by the technical community in the campaign finance reform movement